soedinglab/transannot/README.md

 In this step, reads will be assembled with Protein-Level ASSembler PLASS and afterwards MMseqs2 database will be created, you may skip this step if the transcriptome is already assembled.
 Usage:

-    transannot assemblereads <inputReads.fastq[.gz|bz]> ... <inputReads.fastq[.gz|bz]> <o: fastaFile with assembly> <seqDB> <tmp> [options]
+    transannot assemblereads <inputReads.fastq[.gz|bz]> ... <inputReads.fastq[.gz|bz]> <o: fastaFile with assembly> <o: seqDB> <tmp> [options]

 ### Dowloading databases

-In this step, sequence database for homology search will be downloaded.
+In this step, sequence databases for homology searches will be downloaded.

-To see options for your choice, please use the below command:
+To see detailed information about databases, please use the following command:

     mmseqs databases -h

-and execute the below command to download the preferred database (ensure the same keyword as given in `mmseqs database -h`):
+and execute the below command to download the databases (Ensure the same keyword as given in `mmseqs database -h`):

     transannot downloaddb <selection> <outDB> <tmp> [options]